-- b.
+b.
 No members of the Compensation Committee or the Board shall be liable for any action or determination made in good faith with respect to the Plan or any Stock Right granted under it.
-No member of the Compensation Committee or the Board shall be liable for any act or omission of any other member of the Compensation Committee or the Board or for any act or omission on his own part, including but not limited to the exercise of any power and discretion given to him or her under the Plan, except those resulting from his or her own gross negligence or willful misconduct. - c.
+No member of the Compensation Committee or the Board shall be liable for any act or omission of any other member of the Compensation Committee or the Board shall be liable for any act or omission of any other member of the Compensation Committee or the Board shall be liable for any power and discretion given to him or her under the Plan, except those resulting from his or her own gross negligence or willful misconduct.

+c.
 Stock Rights may be granted to members of the Board, whether such grants are in their capacity as directors, Officers or consultants.
 All grants of Stock Rights to members of the Board shall in all other respects be made in accordance with the provisions of this Plan applicable to other eligible persons.
 Members of the Board who are either: